TheRoniOne/Cleaner.jl/docs/src/man/name_changing.md

 ## Column names polishing

-Having repated column names, names with spaces in them, names where spaces are padding the beginning or the end, names with inconsistent formating, etc can certainly become a trouble when trying to reference a certain column during your workflow.
+Having repeated column names, names with spaces in them, names where spaces are padding the beginning or the end, names with inconsistent formatting, etc can certainly become a trouble when trying to reference a certain column during your workflow.

 To tackle this problems directly, we have the functions [`polish_names`](@ref), [`polish_names!`](@ref) and [`polish_names_ROT`](@ref) used as follows: